 Protection of human life is the top priority in the event of wildfire in the urban interface.
 While an imperfect measure, wildfire planning in British Columbia uses the density of "structures", typically buildings with civic addresses, as a proxy for population density.
-Areas with an average density of more than six structures per square km2 form the core of the WUI.
+Areas with an average density of more than six structures per square km form the core of the WUI.

 The relationship between structure density and wildfire risk can be complicated by local geography.
-Intermix areas tend to have lower density of structures, leaving room for native forest vegetation between homes and buildings.
+Intermix areas tend to have a lower density of structures, leaving room for native forest vegetation between homes and buildings.
 This is often associated with higher risk for this form of development where relatively high-threat forest fuels predominate.
-Interface developments may have low or high density of structures, depending on the landscape design and other land uses accompanying the construction of homes.
-At low structure densities, the layout of private property in intermix and interface areas may be quite similar; the difference is the yards of homes in intermix areas are treed while the yards of homes in interface areas will be substantially clear of native forest vegetation.
+Interface developments may have a low or high density of structures, depending on the landscape design and other land uses accompanying the construction of homes.
+At low structure densities, the layout of private property in intermix and interface areas may be quite similar: the difference is the yards of homes in intermix areas are treed while the yards of homes in interface areas will be substantially clear of native forest vegetation.
 While high structure densities are typically found toward the centre of towns and settlements, recent decades have seen more homes be located on the outskirts of communities adjacent to forests.
 This has occurred for several reasons, including rising land prices and the opposition of existing homeowners to new housing in their communities.
 This places more people at a higher risk of wildfire than building new homes in central locations.

-Many residents of EA E are attracted to these communities because of the seaside views and rural atmosphere.
-This has resulted in intermix areas of rural estates, with homes set within and among the forest, as well as interface areas where conventional subdivision and land development has created suburban communities on the edge of forests and farms.
+Many residents of EA G are attracted to the communities because of the rural atmosphere and proximity to the urban centres of Qualicum Beach and Parksville as well as the ocean.
+This has resulted in intermix areas of rural estates, with homes set within the forest, as well as interface areas where conventional subdivision and land development have created suburban communities on the edge of forests and farms.

-Development conditions and structure density affect all aspects of fire management response and can strongly influence fire behavior.
-The connection between how communities are built and fire risk is discussed in greater detail in Introduction to FireSmart (p.59) and Development Considerations (p.85.
+Development conditions and structure density affect all aspects of fire management response and can strongly influence fire behaviour.
+The connection between how communities are built and fire risk is discussed in greater detail in Introduction to FireSmart (p.53) and Development Considerations (p.74)